-Term Definition An individual or group plan that provides, or pays the costs of, healthcare and includes the following, singly or in: a group plan, a health insurance issuer, a healthcare service plan a Health Maintenance Organization Part A, B or D of the Medicare program, or a supplemental policy thereof Medicaid (Medi-Cal - State of California version of Medicaid) a long-term care policy excluding a nursing home fixed indemnity policy an employee welfare benefit plan Health Plan a healthcare program for uniformed services a veterans' healthcare program an Indian Health Services program the Federal Employees Health Benefits Program an approved State child health plan a Medicare Advantage program a high right and a stabilish advandar State level to provide health a high risk pool established under State law to provide health insurance coverage or comparable coverage insurance coverage or comparable coverage any other individual or group plan or combination of individual or group plans that provides or pays for the cost of medical care [source: 45 C.F.R. § 160.103; 42 U.S.C.
+Term Definition

+An individual or group plan that provides, or pays the costs of,

+healthcare and includes the following, singly or in:

+a group plan, a health insurance issuer, a healthcare service plan

+a Health Maintenance Organization

+Part A, B or D of the Medicare program, or a supplemental policy thereof

+Medicaid (Medi-Cal - State of California version of Medicaid)

+a long-term care policy excluding a nursing home fixed indemnity policy

+an employee welfare benefit plan

+Health Plan a healthcare program for uniformed services

+Treater Flair a veterans' healthcare program

+an Indian Health Services program

+the Federal Employees Health Benefits Program

+an approved State child health plan

+a Medicare Advantage program

+a high risk pool established under State law to provide health incurance concerns on a part of the concerns.

+insurance coverage or comparable coverageany other individual or group plan or combination of

+individual or group plans that provides or pays for the cost of

+medical care

+[source: 45 C.F.R. § 160.103; 42 U.S.C.
 300gg-91(a)(2); Cal.
 Civ.
+Code §

+56.05.]

-Code § 56.05.]
-Any person or organization that furnishes, bills, or is paid for healthcare in the normal course of business.
-Examples include, but are not limited to: • doctors Health Provider • clinics psychologists • dentists • chiropractors nursing homes • pharmacies [source: 45 C.F.R. §§ 160.102, 160.103.]
+Any person or organization that furnishes, bills, or is paid for

+healthcare in the normal course of business.
+Examples include, but

+are not limited to:

+Health Provider • doctors

+• clinics

+psychologists

+• dentists

+• chiropractors

+nursing homes

+• pharmacies

+[source: 45 C.F.R. §§ 160.102, 160.103.]

 Term Definition Regional center or Regional Center vendor staff work with the family Individualized Family Services Plan to develop a written play that lays out the supports and services children three (3) and under need early intervention services. [source: 17 C.C.R. § 52102.]
 The State Operated Facility staff collaborate with an Individual Health Care Team to develop an Individual Health Care Plan (IHCP) for adults Individual Health Care living with intellectual and/or developmental disabilities residing in Plan an Adult Residential Facility for Persons with Special Health Care Needs (ARFPSHN). [source: Cal.
 Welf. & Inst.
 Code § 4648.55.]
-The Regional Center staff collaborates with a planning team to Individual Program develop an Individual Program Plan (IPP) for services for adults living Individual Program Plan with intellectual and/or developmental disabilities who are receiving riaii services via a Regional Center. [source: Cal.
+The Regional Center staff collaborates with a planning team to Individual Program develop an Individual Program Plan (IPP) for services for adults living Plan with intellectual and/or developmental disabilities who are receiving services via a Regional Center. [source: Cal.
 Welf. & Inst.
 Code § 4646.]
 A disability that originates before an individual attains 18 years of age, continues, or can be expected to continue, indefinitely, and constitutes a substantial disability for that individual.
 As defined by the Director of Developmental Services, in consultation with the Intellectual and/or Superintendent of Public Instruction, this term shall include Developmental intellectual disability, cerebral palsy, epilepsy, and autism.
 This term Disability shall also include disabling conditions found to be closely related to intellectual disability or to require treatment similar to that required for individuals with an intellectual disability, but shall not include other handicapping conditions that are solely physical in nature. [source: Cal.
 Welf. & Inst.
 Code §4512(a) (paraphrased).]
-Intermediate Care Facilities are health facilities licensed by the Licensing and Certification Division of the California Department of Public Health to provide 24-hour-per-day residential services to Intermediate Care Regional Center patients/consumers with intellectual and/or Facility developmental disabilities. [source: North Bay Regional Center website https://nbrc.net/client- services/adult-services/living-arrangements/intermediate-care- facilities/.]
+Intermediate Care Facilities are health facilities licensed by the Intermediate Care Facility Licensing and Certification Division of the California Department of Public Health to provide 24-hour-per-day residential services to Regional Center patients/consumers with intellectual and/or developmental disabilities. [source: North Bay Regional Center website https://nbrc.net/client- services/adult-services/living-arrangements/intermediate-care- facilities/.]